LunariStudios/ShiroiFX/README.md

 # ShiroiFX
 This library was made to make creating game feel and effects easily.
 ## Features
-* So easy to use it should be illegal
+* Created to be absurdly easy to use.
 * Ever wanted to affect something with multiple different values and then blend then all together in the final result?
 We present to you **Services**!
 * Documented